miraliahmadli/hate_speech_detection_using_llm/README.md

 - Note: `reward` and `mcqa` cannot co-exist in the `eval_method` list at the same time.

 Please review the evaluation script code for detailed evaluation methods and the input and output of each evaluation function.

-## TODO

-- [ ] The dpo model file: `model_dpo.py`
-  - [ ] `forward`,
-  - [ ] `predict_step_reward`,
-  - [ ] `predict_step_mcqa`,
-  - [ ] Any code related to your `custom_module` (optional, only if you need custom modules)
-  - [ ] Any helper or utility functions required for your implementation.
-- [ ] The YAML file contains information for evaluation
-- [ ] The `checkpoints` directory with all your checkpoints in it.
-(Note: a group of 3 only needs to deliver either the RAG or the Quantized checkpoints in addition to the DPO checkpoint, which is required for all groups)
-  - [ ] DPO model checkpoint
-  - [ ] RAG model checkpoints
-  - [ ] Quantized model checkpoints
-  - [ ] Any support model checkpoints (if required for your implementation)
-  - [ ] All tokenizer models used by your implementation
-- [ ] `requirements.txt` includes all the dependencies required by your implementation
-- [ ] (Required for groups doing RAG) `documents` directory that contains all the documents you need to retrieve from.
-You can take a look at some example documents in this [Kaggle Challenge](https://www.kaggle.com/datasets/rtatman/questionanswer-dataset?resource=download).